Christopher Chandler (businessman): Legatum

 In 2006, Christopher founded Dubai-based Legatum Capital as an independent venture separate from his brother.
 The company was co-founded with Mark Stoleson, Philip Vassiliou and Alan McCormick.

 Legatum is a private, multibillion-dollar investment firm that puts money into companies in developing countries as well as the world's capital markets.
 In April 2012, Legatum acquired its own building in the Dubai International Finance Centre.
+Legatum also co-owns the UK media channel GB News under the umbrella of a holding company, All Perspectives Ltd.

-Chandler committed US$50 million to build the Legatum Center for Development and Entrepreneurship at MIT in 2008.
+Legatum committed US$50 million to build the Legatum Center for Development and Entrepreneurship at MIT, which was later renamed MIT Kuo Sharper Center for Prosperity and Entrepreneurship, in 2008.
 The Center has partnered with the MasterCard Foundation and other organizations to cultivate leadership, entrepreneurship, and innovation to benefit vulnerable populations.

 Legatum created the END Fund in 2012, a private philanthropic foundation with a mission to control and eliminate neglected tropical diseases.
-Legatum also became co-founders of the Freedom Fund, which it started in 2013 with Pierre Omidyar, to end global slavery labour.
+Legatum also became co-founders of the Freedom Fund, which it started in 2013, with Minderoo Foundation’s Walk Free initiative and Humanity United, to end global slavery labour.

 Chandler and his partners then launched the Luminos Fund, a charitable organization founded in 2016 to bring educational initiatives to third world countries.
 The company committed US$10 million over 5 years to the Luminos Fund to support these efforts.

+In 2025, Legatum launched the Resilio Fund, a $500 million fund to help tackle humanitarian crises.
+In partnership with the Oxford Character Project at the University of Oxford and the Human Flourishing Program at Harvard University, they also launched the leadership development programme ‘Leading with Character’ in the same year.

 Connected to his role as the Chairman of Legatum, Chandler is closely associated with the formation of the international conservative grouping, the Alliance for Responsible Citizenship, and the Prosperity Institute (formerly known as the Legatum Institute).